 10 Proven Stages for Building Secure & Scalable Mobile Payment Apps

-1. Define Clear Goals and Your Audience
+1. Define Clear Goals and Understand Your Audience

 2. Research the Market and Study the Competition